Remy Peptides · For in-vitro laboratory research only. Not for human or veterinary use.Research Use Only

 Key Safety Signal Dysesthesia (~20.9%) GI side effects GI side effects GI side effects

 No approval date has been confirmed.
-Based on publicly available information, the most likely timeline is:
+Based on publicly available information, the sequence still looks like this:

 Can You Get a Retatrutide Prescription?

 No. Because retatrutide is not an approved drug, it cannot be prescribed by a doctor or dispensed by any pharmacy.
 There is no prescription pathway, no off-label prescribing option, and no legitimate online pharmacy that carries this medicine.
-Retatrutide is only legally available through participation in Eli Lilly’s clinical trials.
-For a full breakdown of current availability and sourcing considerations, see our guide to buying retatrutide.
+Individuals interested in access to retatrutide must participate in a clinical trial to receive the medication, as retatrutide is only legally available through participation in Eli Lilly’s clinical trials.
+Keep the distinction clear: research-only supply is not the same as a regulatory approval or prescription pathway.

 Concerns About Illegal Sales

 The FDA has issued warnings against the illegal sale of retatrutide and other GLP-1 drugs online.
-Any claims of retatrutide being sold online outside of clinical trials are not legitimate and are illegal.
+Any products claiming to be retatrutide outside of clinical trials are not legitimate and are illegal.
+Regulations are in place to protect consumers from illegitimate products and to safeguard the integrity of the supply chain by preventing substandard APIs from entering the market.
 Patients who buy unapproved medications from unregulated sources face serious health concerns: products may be contaminated, mislabeled, or contain no active ingredient at all.
+For a country-by-country breakdown of what is and isn’t permitted, see our peptide legality guide.
 Unlike approved alternatives such as semaglutide or tirzepatide, retatrutide has no verified pharmaceutical supply chain and no regulatory oversight outside of Eli Lilly’s controlled trial environment.

 How to Find Retatrutide Clinical Trials